shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 fi
 ```

+and it's ready to roll.
 Since play and pause are basically the same command in different contexts, we also get the pause function for free.

 **Milestone**: now your can use ```pictrl play``` in the command line interface (or over SSH) to play/pasue the video on your Raspberry Pi.